Background to the report

-This report examines how government has set itself up to deliver its long-term environmental goals, highlighting the most significant potential strengths and areas for improvement, as well as key risks that it will need to manage.
+This report examines how government has set itself up to deliver its long‑term environmental goals.
+These are broad and complex issues and so the aim is to highlight the most significant potential strengths and areas for improvement, as well as key risks that government will need to manage, drawing on the NAO’s experience of auditing large-scale, longer-term or cross‑government projects and programmes.

 “The government wants this to be the first generation to leave the natural environment in England in a better state than it inherited.
 However, it is now nine years since the government set this ambition and it still does not have the right framework to achieve it.